Skip to main content

 If the runtime still does not start cleanly:

-• confirm that the selected surface is actually runtime-backed, not outbound-only
+• confirm that the selected surface is actually gateway-supervised, not a standalone native-serve channels serve <surface> lane or outbound-only lane

 • confirm that the selected account id exists under accounts.<id>